The Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 You do not need to bring your hiking sticks from home.
 Support a local cottage industry in Uganda.

-The Two Must-Haves for Gorilla Trekking are a Porter and a Walking StickCOVID-19, a Protective Facial Mask.
+The Two Must-Haves for Gorilla Trekking are a Porter and a Walking StickCOVID-19, and a Protective Facial Mask.